anthonynmh/my-digital-namecard/README.md

 # My Digital Namecard
-Making a digital namecard with React.js.
+Making a digital namecard with React.js. <br />
-Figma reference from Scrimba.
+Figma reference from Scrimba. <br />
 Done in React.

 ## Website